Request Information

 HOW DOES IT WORK?

 Today’s High school students have grown up in the digital age and use online technology to connect and learn.
-They respond to a curriculum that is innovative and engaging.
-We offer a range of online public high school courses, including core subjects, honors & AP classes, and career readiness courses tailored to prepare them for life after high school.
+They respond to an innovative and engaging curriculum.
+We offer a range of online public high school courses, including core subjects, honors and AP classes, and career readiness courses tailored to prepare them for life after high school.

 In addition to general education courses, students will enroll in career-focused academies aligned to their college and career goals.
 With multiple paths to success, students can gain a competitive advantage against their peers, whether that includes college, career, or both.